 - Who has access to your system?
 Are they suitably checked?

-- Do every one of your workers has trained in security awareness?
+- Does every one of your workers has trained in security awareness?

 - Are you using multi-factor authentication?